jonathanfelicity/jonathanfelicity/README.md

 ![Jonathan Felicity](https://github.com/jonathanfelicity/jonathanfelicity/blob/main/resource/code%20storm.gif)

-I am a hardworking, honest individual, always willing to learn new skills.
-I am committed to learning and self-development so I can consistently achieve better results.
+Hi there!
+I'm a software developer and tech enthusiast who loves to learn and create new things.
+I have a passion for coding and enjoy exploring different programming languages and technologies.
+On my GitHub profile, you'll find various projects that I've worked on, ranging from simple scripts to complex applications.
+I'm always looking to collaborate on new projects and connect with fellow developers, so feel free to reach out and say hello!